Removes the irrelevant to reveal the essential.

 Osiatynska speaks English and Polish with native fluency, has an excellent working knowledge of Spanish, gets by in German and Russian and has some knowledge of Danish, French and Japanese.

-Osiatynska’s interests include ordering objects and data into useful hierarchies, solving problems of everyday ergonomics, cooking, baking, pottery, singing, commuter bicycling, fashion, typography and contemporary American and British serialized television (in particular the procedural drama).
-All these passions are rich sources of project-relevant knowledge and vocabulary.
+Osiatynska’s interests include ordering objects and data into useful hierarchies, solving problems of everyday ergonomics, cooking, baking, singing, fashion, typography and modular origami.
+She is a fan of contemporary American and British serialized television (in particular the procedural drama), books by David Foster Wallace and Riesling wines.
+All of the above are rich sources of project-relevant knowledge and vocabulary.